StAwN74/ckSurf-1.18kd-Release/README.md

   - Timer handles and client indexes fixed

 # Install:
   - Copy cfg/server_example.cfg content to your server.cfg, then upload all files.
-Keep your own extensions like cleaner if they work.
+Keep your cleaner extension if it works.
   - Create a database entry in addons/sourcemod/configs/databases.cfg like so (you should set your user & password): https://nsa40.casimages.com/img/2019/10/10/191010010823736378.png
   - Start the server.
 Using -tickrate 102.4 parameter in command start line of a csgo surf server is recommended to avoid ramp glitch.